taiwensaf/alisa-examples/Documentation/BasicRequirementSpecificationGuidance.md

 	description "Retrieve the Voltage property from the feature instance" ]
 ```
-The call in the verificaiton activity is specified as follows.
+The call in the verification activity is specified as follows.
 ```
 	guaranteedthesame: actualvolt = Alisa_Consistency.SetGetVoltage () property values(volts)
 ```